by Veronica Peek

 John Ireland went to sea and became a famous ship’s boy.
 For decades, seafarers resigned to the terrors of cyclones and shipwrecks linked his name to their worst nightmares and darkest fears.
 What happened to him had a tragic impact on Australia’s development as a nation, with frightful and bloody retaliation the inevitable consequence.

 His story began to unfold in September 1833, when he set off through London’s streets to St Katharine’s Dock on the River Thames.
 At one of the dockyard’s moorings was a new ship in need of a boy to assist with the fit out and John had just been hired for the job.
 He was leaving behind his parents, George and Charlotte Ireland,1 at Stoke Newington,2 a village about three miles from the London post office on the verge of becoming a suburb.
 Wealthy merchants had discovered it as a rural retreat close to the city, and were lining its main roads with mansions.
 John’s parents, however, lived at 7 Barn Street,3 one of the oldest streets in the village.
-Their home near the corner of busy Church Street was part of a row of workers cottages.4
+Their home near the corner of busy Church Street was part of a row of workers cottages.
+By 1832 the entrance to St Mary’s parish school was in Barn Street, a few doors from the Ireland house.
+It taught about 110 students at any given time, in an antiquated building shaded by trees.4

-John was born on Christmas Day, 1818, and christened on 17 January 1819 at the old St Mary’s Church in Stoke Newington.5 He would later describe his parents as ‘aged’ but in 1833 they were still in their thirties.6 George was a bricklayer, making a living from the new housing estates springing up in the area.
+John was born on Christmas Day, 1818, and christened on 17 January 1819 at the old St Mary’s Church in Stoke Newington.5 He would later describe his parents as ‘aged’ (Sydney Herald 27 Oct.
+1836) but in 1833 they were still in their thirties.6 George was a bricklayer, making a living from the new housing estates springing up in the area.
 He had five surviving children to support, ranging in age from John, who was approaching 15, to baby Eliza.7 His oldest son, George Jnr, was already an apprentice printer.
-Barn Street was filled with children who had the advantage of the St Mary’s Parochial School on their doorstep.